Goûter Route | Grand Mulets Route | Three Monts Route | Equipment Required

 How long does it take?

-However, most people take two days to climb the mountain and stay overnight in one of the mountain refuges.
+However, most normal people take two days to climb the mountain and stay overnight in one of the mountain refuges.

 When is the best time to climb it?